crowdbotics/django-scaffold/{{cookiecutter.project_slug}}/README.md

    This will build the necessary containers and start them, including the web server on the host and port you specified in `.env`.

-   Current (project) directroy will be mapped with the container meaning any edits you make will be picked up by the container.
+   Current (project) directory will be mapped with the container meaning any edits you make will be picked up by the container.

 1. Seed the Postgres DB (in a separate terminal):
    ```sh